A GSP looking out of their protected nest.

 FUTURE PLANS

 Our aim for coming years will be to install fences around every active nest we find.
-With more searching, we estimate we can find 20 active nests on Artemis in 2024.
-Given the five egg per nest average, we're talking about being able to add 100 or so parrots to the population next year alone.
+With more searching, we estimate we can find 20 active nests each breeding season.
+Given the five egg per nest average, we're talking about being able to add approximately 100 parrots to the population each year moving forward.
 This will be a significant outcome not just for the Artemis population, but the species generally.

 We will protect nests with fences for the next few years as an interim management action designed to increase GSP "recruitment rates" - the rate at which parrots are recruited to the adult cohort.
 This, along with other intensive interim measures, will secure the population while our broader goal of reducing predation pressure through habitat restoration catches up.